na-na-hi/renget/archive/unesm.md

 Caligoola stiffened in his seat.
 “The Romans never back down from a fight!
 You’re on!”

+Jules tapped his paw on the table to get his companion's attention.
 “As the smartest man in Rome, I have to caution against accepting this challenge.
-These Clover Guild douches are definitely plotting something,” said Jules.
+These Clover Guild douches are definitely plotting something."

+Torchic walked up to Romans.
 “Fine, how about we give you a headstart?
 We won’t leave until tomorrow, and you four can leave right now.
 We'll all agree to no outside help in traveling.
-No flight, no Lapras Liner," said Torchic.
+No flight, no Lapras Liner."

 Sudowoodo considered the offer.
 “Give us a minute, Carthaginians.
 We need to discuss your challenge in private.”